Paleo Dan Dan Noodles

-I’m so happy to share a low carb and easy version of the Paleo Dan Dan Noodles recipe with you today.
-After several test runs I finally was able to recreate my childhood comfort food for you !
+I’m so happy to share a low-carb and easy version of the Paleo Dan Dan Noodles recipe with you today.
+After several test runs, I finally was able to recreate my childhood comfort food for you!
 Dan dan noodles have many versions across Asia and the version I share is influenced by Taiwan and Japan.
-It’s lighter, less spicy (or non-spicy at all) and creamy delicious.
+It’s lighter, less spicy (or non-spicy at all), and creamy and delicious.

-Hit Play to check out how delicious and easy it is to make a bowl of creamy delicious Paleo Dan Dan Noodles !
+Check out how delicious and easy it is to make a bowl of creamy delicious Paleo Dan Dan Noodles!

 What is dan dan noodles ?

 擔擔麵 [Dàn dàn miàn] is a noodle dish originally from Sichuan province.
 It consists of preserved mustard greens, pickles, and crispy pork crumbles (pork mince) in chili oil sauce.
 The Taiwanese version (as well as Chinese American version) adapted a less spicy, creamier, and slightly sweeter taste and used sesame paste (Tahini) and/or peanut butter to create a creamy buttery texture.